Microsoft Works: File format compatibility and other issues

-Microsoft (at least at some time in the past) made file format conversion filters for Microsoft Word for opening and saving to Works Word Processor format.
-At least at some time in the past, Microsoft Office Excel could import newer Works Spreadsheets because the newer Works Spreadsheet also used the Excel format but with a different extension (*.xlr).
+Microsoft (sometime in the past) made file format conversion filters for Microsoft Word for opening and saving to Works Word Processor format.
+Microsoft Office Excel could import newer Works Spreadsheets because the newer Works Spreadsheet also used the Excel format but with a different extension (*.xlr).
 There is an import filter for older Works 2.0 spreadsheet format (*.wks); however it may be disabled in the registry by newer Microsoft Office Service packs.
 As far as Works Spreadsheet 3.x/4.x/2000 (*.wks) and Works database (any version of *.wdb) files were concerned, in the past, Microsoft did not provide an import filter for Excel or Access.
-There are third party converters available for converting these filetypes to Excel spreadsheets: For database files (*.wdb) there was also a donateware utility; for spreadsheet (*.wks) and database (*.wdb) files a commercial solution was available (at least apparently in 2008).
+There are third party converters available for converting these filetypes to Excel spreadsheets: for database files (*.wdb), there was also a donateware utility; for spreadsheet (*.wks) and database (*.wdb) files, a commercial solution was available (at least apparently in 2008).

-A general C++ library, libwps, can extract text from many different versions of Microsoft Works.
-LibreOffice, NeoOffice and OxygenOffice have included libwps. libwps also provides a command line converter.
+A general C++ library, libwps, can extract text from many different versions of Microsoft Works, this library is used by Collabora Online and LibreOffice.

-One commercially available solution for converting to and from Microsoft Works files on the Macintosh platform apparently in 2016 was the MacLinkPlus product from DataViz.
+One commercially available solution for converting to and from Microsoft Works files on the Macintosh platform in 2016 was the MacLinkPlus product from DataViz.
 Free online conversion services in 2016 were also available.

 Works Spreadsheet and Works Database are unable to handle more than 500 fonts installed in Windows and throw error messages.